 Jefferson's Division of Pulmonary and Critical Care Medicine is ranked as the best in Philadelphia and among the Top 15 hospitals in the nation for Pulmonology by U.S. News & World Report.
 The pulmonologists at Jefferson deliver comprehensive diagnostic and therapeutic services for diseases that affect the respiratory system.

-Thomas Jefferson University and Hospitals with the generous support of the Jane and Leonard Korman Family Foundation have established the Jefferson - Jane and Leonard Korman Lung Center.
 The Center's priorities include expanding lung cancer care through development of a comprehensive program including evaluation and diagnosis in the lung cancer screening and nodule program, and growing surgical and oncologic care through partnerships with the Departments of Surgery, Medical and Radiation Oncology.
 The Center will also focus on growing the lung biology program as well as improve the care of patients with other respiratory diseases including asthma and sarcoidosis.

 6th Annual Lung Cancer Symposium